How Unlimited PTO Works With Other Types of Leave

 The Department of Labor’s website: FAQs, fact sheets, interactive tools, and more

-This SHRM article on how to coordinate FMLA with unlimited PTO
+For SHRM members, this article on how to coordinate FMLA with unlimited PTO

 This article from Sebastian Miller Law, P.C.: Fully-Paid Leave Is Required If Employer Offers Unlimited Vacation Policy